Laser Cutting Processing Parameters Reference

 1. Parameter Testing Matrix

 When optimizing, vary only ONE parameter at a time.
-Create a test matrix: start with recommended parameters, then test speed ±20%, power ±10%, pressure ±20%, and focus ±1mm.
-Document results with photos to identify optimal combinations.
+Create a test matrix: start with recommended parameters, then explore small positive and negative changes to speed, power, pressure, or focus around that baseline.
+Document results with photos to identify combinations that work best on your specific machine and material.

 2. Material-Specific Challenges

 Galvanized steel requires careful power control to avoid zinc vapor damage.
-Painted materials need higher power.
-Rusty or oily materials require cleaning or significantly more power (15-25%).
-Account for these variations in production planning.
+Painted materials often need higher power.
+Rusty or oily materials require cleaning and may need noticeably more power than clean stock; use test cuts to understand how large the difference is in your environment and account for these variations in production planning.

 3. Environmental Factors